DanialHaseeb/krypton/README.md

 ### Caesar Cipher Key Format

 When using the Caesar cipher, the key should be an integer representing the shift value.
 For example, a key of 3 indicates a shift of 3 positions.
+Note that only 26 unique shift values exist (0-25), however we've engineered our program in a way that it accepts any number and maps it to one of these values using the mod 26 function.

 ### Affine Cipher Key Format

 When using the Affine cipher, the key should consist of two integers separated by a space.
 The first integer represents the factor, and the second integer represents the shift value.
+Similar to Caesar cipher, the factor and shift values too can have only 26 unique values (0-25) each too and use the mod 26 function again to map inputs to them.

 ### Enigma Machine Key Format